hpi-swa-teaching/SwaLint/packages/SwaLint-Core.package/SLResultDialog.class/README.md

-I am a the SwaLint dialog which formats the results of a code checking.
+I am a the SwaLint dialog, in which the user can choose what to check and how to check.
+I am also responsible for launching test (I suppose).